Marion County Jail Visiting Policies

 CHECK IN: Visitors must arrive at the Jail Visiting Lobby during the designated sign-up times listed in the visiting schedule.
 Visits are 30 minutes in length and are non-contact in nature.

 - IDENTIFICATION IS REQUIRED FOR EVERY VISIT AND NUMBER OF VISITORS ALLOWED:

 - All adult visitors must have a CURRENT Federal or state issued ID, Drivers’ License, or Passport.
 Visitors under the age of 18 MUST be accompanied by a parent, legal guardian or other authorized person throughout the duration of the visit.
 Minors MUST also have an original birth certificate in order to visit each time.
 Minors between 15 and 18 years old must also have a CURRENT State issued ID, or Student Body Card for current school year.
 Only 1 adult or 1 adult and 1 minor (17 yrs. old and younger) can visit an inmate at any one time.

 - No children / minors (17 yrs. old and younger) will be left without adult supervision in the upstairs visiting areas, line-up room, or in the visiting lobby.

 - All visitors will be run for Warrants prior to their visit.

-- The following individuals will not be allowed to visit inmates in the Jail:
+- The following individuals will not be allowed to visit Adults in Custody in the Jail:

 - Visitors who have been convicted of introducing contraband into a correctional facility.